Jawad Tabrizi: Education

 He entered Najaf in 1953, and attended the lectures of prominent scholars like Sayyid Muhsin al-Hakim, Sayyid Abd al-Hadi al-Shirazi and Sayyid Abu Al-Qasim al-Khoei.
 He became a close student of al-Khoei, and was appointed as a member in his fatwa office.
 He attended al-Khoei's lectures and taught intermediate and advanced courses for just under twenty years.
 He obtained attained the level of ijtihad and began to specialise in philosophy, Quranic exegesis and rijal.
-He was a contemporary of fellow classmates, Sayyid Muhammad-Baqir al-Sadr, Sheikh Hossein Wahid Khorasani and Sayyid Ali al-Sistani.
+He was a contemporary of classmates, Sayyid Muhammad-Baqir al-Sadr, Sheikh Hossein Wahid Khorasani and Sayyid Ali al-Sistani.

 Return to Iran

 In 1976, the Baathist regime increased its pressures against Iranians as well as Iraqis of Iranian descent, and began to deport them.
 Among the deported was Tabrizi.
 His compulsory exile saddened al-Khoei at the time.

 Upon his return to Iran, he settled in Qom, and resumed his religious activities, teaching in its seminary.
 His classes were significantly influenced by those of Najaf, due to the time Tabrizi spent in Najaf.